 - Make good eye contact and don’t look at other women.
 Your goal is to make your date feel as if she’s the only person in the room.

 - Take turns asking and answering questions or telling stories.
-Just make sure that there’s an even exchange.
+Just make sure that they are an even exchange.

-- Let your date get to know you organically, don’t have an agenda or scripts that you go over every time you’re on a date.
-By the same token, have some fundamental questions that you ask to keep the conversation going, and to avoid long awkward silences.
+- Let your date get to know you organically, don’t have an agenda or a script that you go over everytime you’re on a date.
+Have some fundamental questions that you ask to keep the conversation going, and to avoid long awkward silences.

 - Walk her to her car, a taxi or the subway at the end of the date.

 - Don’t ask questions you wouldn’t want to answer yourself.

 - Don’t talk about business the entire time, in fact, keep “work talk” to a minimum.

 - Don’t bring up politics, exes, sex or your health issues.
 Certainly don’t bring up money, income or your debts.